mailpile/gui-o-matic/README.md

    * MacOS X (partial)
    * Standard X11 (partial via pygtk)

-Ideally, future versions will add support for:
+Ideally, future versions will add complete support for:

    * Microsoft Windows
-   * GNOME
+   * GNOME / GTK3
    * KDE

 If you have experience developing user interface code on any of these